core-skills/05-data-storytelling/program/04_review.md

 In particular, raise issues or ideas around visualisation styles and attributes, how you established context and pitched the message, and data ethics!

 # Review

 | 20 mins |
 | ------- |

-The last section for today before closeout will review the first few weeks of the program, and discuss the interaction with leaders/ decision makers within your organizations.
+The last section for today before closeout will review the first few weeks of the program.

 | :question: Where have we got to? |
 | -------------------------------- |